SUT Academy of Medical Sciences: Campus

 The campus contains separate hostels for men and women, each complete with a study room, entertainment and indoor games room and an in-house gymnasium.

 Administration

-The college is headed by principal Dr. Salil Kumar and governed by Sri.
+The college is headed by principal Dr. Ambili Remesh and governed by Sri.
 Moogambigai Charitable and Education Trust.

 Academics

 The first batch of students was admitted in October 2006.
-The annual admission is 100 students.
+The annual admission is 150 students.

-The four and a half year course offered by the institution is M.B.B.S. and it has to precede a one year serving as an intern.
+The four-and-a-half-year course offered by the institution is M.B.B.S. and it has to precede a one-year period serving as an intern.

+The hospital also have MD/MS courses in various department as per the NMC norms.